J.D. McKissic Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Matchup vs. Seattle

-- In his one career matchup against them, McKissic put up 51 rushing yards against the Seahawks, 51.0 more than his over/under in Monday's game.
+- In his lone career matchup against the Seahawks, McKissic finished with 51 rushing yards, 51.0 more yards than his over/under in Monday's game.

 - McKissic did not have a touchdown run in that contest against the Seahawks.

-- McKissic will go up against a Seahawks squad that allows 122.2 rushing yards per game and is the NFL's 24th-ranked rush defense.
+- The Seahawks allow 122.2 yards per game on the ground, the NFL's 24th-ranked rush defense.

-- This year the Seahawks are ranked 11th in the NFL in rushing touchdowns allowed (nine).
+- This season the Seahawks are ranked 11th in the league in rushing touchdowns allowed (nine).

 Recent Performances

-- Last week against the Panthers, McKissic racked up 46 yards on seven carries (averaging 6.6 yards per attempt).
+- Last week against the Panthers, McKissic ran for 46 yards on seven carries (averaging 6.6 yards per carry).

-- McKissic has rushed for 60 yards on 12 carries (20.0 yards per game) over his last three outings.
+- Over his last three games, McKissic has racked up 12 carries for 60 yards (20.0 per game).

 McKissic's Washington Teammates